vladimir153240/retail-etl-elt-pipeline/README.md

 A production-style data pipeline that extracts retail sales and product data from AWS S3, validates and transforms it in Python, and loads it into a Snowflake star schema with materialized analytical views.
 Orchestrated end-to-end with Apache Airflow.

 ---
+## What this project demonstrates

+- **Hybrid ETL/ELT architecture** — transformation in Python (cheap, in-memory) and loading plus dimensional modelling in Snowflake, rather than paying warehouse compute to clean data.
+- **Data contracts** — Pandera schemas at both boundaries: input validation filters bad rows to a date-stamped S3 quarantine zone for audit; output validation raises, because a failure there means a transform bug, not bad source data.
+- **Dimensional modelling** — a star schema with a conformed date dimension and a deliberately denormalized fact table, plus four materialized views in a presentation layer.
+- **Orchestration with a failure guard** — a five-task Airflow DAG containing an explicit check that blocks the ELT phase if the ETL produced empty output, so a silent upstream failure cannot truncate the warehouse tables.

+Built as the final project for the SoftUni Data Warehousing & ETL course.

 ## Architecture